 Applying for Fellowships and Scholarships

 Applying for a competitive fellowship is time intensive, but it is also a rewarding process of goal setting and self-reflection.
 In preparing your application, you will refine your future objectives, prepare strong essays for other applications, and develop stronger connections to faculty.
-Listed below are some tips to get you started; we suggest that you open and read these sections, do some research, and then talk with a fellowship adviser to get things underway.
+Listed below are some tips to get you started; we suggest that you open and read these sections, do some research, and then talk with fellowship adviser, Lisa Gates, to get things underway.

 Research the Opportunities Early

 Students are eligible to apply for different fellowships at different times in their undergraduate career.
 Some fellowships are specifically for sophomores, juniors, or seniors; others are open to a broader group, such as seniors and recent graduates.
 Eligibility requirements vary widely, too.
 Some are for specific disciplines; others require a history of financial need.
 Many, but not all, require a high GPA.
 While some fellowships support graduate study in a particular location; others offer the opportunity for self-designed projects and travel.

 In considering this range of opportunities and requirements, you will need to think about which fellowship is the best match for you.
 And be sure to give yourself ample time for the process—from start to finish.
 There is much to do, and you want to do it well.

 Meet with a Fellowship Adviser